 Acquiring the railroad was a lengthy process that was successful due to the unified effort of regional businesses and state and federal officials.
 The Port filed a feeder line application with Surface Transportation Board (STB), resulting in the railroad immediately filing an action to abandon the line.
 The Port spent one year and $1.5 million in legal fees pursuing the application and defending against abandonment.

 Today, service is restored and rail shipments interchange at Eugene, Oregon, with the Union Pacific Railroad, and other regional shortline rail operations.
-The rail line is operating as a subsidiary of the Port as Coos Bay Rail Link (CBR) and serves the Coos County, western Douglas County and western Lane County region of southwest Oregon, linking the Coos Bay harbor to the North American rail system.
+The rail line is operating as a subsidiary of the Port as Coos Bay Rail Line Inc. serving the Coos County, western Douglas County and western Lane County region of southwest Oregon, linking the Coos Bay harbor to the North American rail system.

 Environmental Stewardship is a core value for the Oregon International Port of Coos Bay.
 Ensuring that our activities are executed in an environmentally sound and sustainable manner ties directly into our mission to promote sustainable development that enhances the economy of southwest Oregon and the State.
 The Port continues to engage in a number of projects in recent years, including the purchase of electric vehicles for the Charleston Marina Complex, LED light installation in the Charleston Marina, and wetland mitigation in the East Bay.

 Another way the Port aims to mitigate impacts on the environment is through the Coos Bay Rail Line.
 The Association of American Railroads (AAR) reports that railroads are the most environmentally sound way to move freight over land, being approximately four times more fuel efficient than trucks.
 These efficiencies translate into reduced greenhouse gas and other emissions, by as much as 75%!

 Efficiencies in freight rail transport have been increasing over time.
 In 1980, railroads were moving one ton of freight an average of 235 miles on one gallon of fuel.
 By 2016, railroads were moving one ton of freight an average of 468 miles on just one gallon of fuel, which translates to a 99% increase in efficiency (AAR, 2017).